U.S. government heads toward chaotic end to 2020 as Trump fights Congress

 That scenario could be avoided if both the House and Senate pass a funding bill that is separate from the pandemic legislation and the president signs it by midnight Monday.

-Reporting by Steve Holland and Susan Cornwell; Writing by Alistair Bell; Editing by Daniel Wallis
+Reporting by Steve Holland and Susan Cornwell; Writing by Alistair Bell and Matt Spetalnick; Editing by Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.